mescanne/goledger/docs/goledger_format.md

     * data.
 This the parsed data structure.
     * error(msg=msg).
 This function, if called, aborts all operation and reports the err msg.
     * print(...).
 This function is the same as the normal Python3 print and can be used for debugging.
+      It prints out with a semi-colon at the beginning, so is appropriate for adding text to the ledger file.
     * add().
 See below.

 Add is the method used for adding new postings: